Escape-Technologies/py-multiauth/docs/index.md

 - Refresh Field Name (`refresh_field_name`): The name of the field that returns the refresh token.
 The same field is used to fetch the refresh token during authentication and reauthentication.

 - Header token name (`header_token_name`): The name of the header to fetch the token from.

+- Cookie token name (`cookie_token_name`): The name of the cookie to retrieve the token from in the authentication response.
+This will look for the token in the `set-cookie` header of the authentication response.

 - Header name (`header_name`): The name of the header (default: `Authorization`).